EduardoMarcal-347/socket-transaction-system/README.md

 * [Java Concurrency in Practice](https://www.oreilly.com/library/view/java-concurrency-in/0321349601/) (Book) - Written by Brian Goetz and others, it is an essential reference for Java developers working with concurrent programming.

 * [Baeldung's Guide to Java Concurrency](https://www.baeldung.com/java-concurrency) - A series of comprehensive articles covering everything from basic thread concepts to advanced concurrency techniques.

-These resources were immensely valuable during the development of this project, providing knowledge and practical examples that were crucial to the implementation's success.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>